tiger-pillow/ada_final/index.md

 <img src='method_pic.png' width = "100%"/>

 ### With the above method, we define a pair of similarity score > 0.8 as _similar_ or _relevant_ to an event.
-To see the impact of historical events on movies, we ask the following question **Is the fraction of similar movies larger in the dataset after than before the event?**
+To see the impact of historical events on movies, we ask the following question: **Is the fraction of similar movies larger in the dataset after than before the event?**

 ### How can we examine this?
 Regression!
-We'll use the the **fraction of similar movies per year** (_F_) as response variable and use **year** (_Y_) and an indicator variable **is after** (_A_ ) as covaraiates.
+We'll use the **fraction of similar movies per year** (_F_) as response variable while **year** (_Y_) and an indicator variable **is after** (_A_ ) will be used as covaraiates.
 This yields the formula:
 <img src="https://latex.codecogs.com/svg.image?F&space;=&space;\alpha&space;&plus;&space;\beta_{1}Y&space;&plus;&space;\beta_{2}A&space;&plus;&space;\epsilon&space;" title="https://latex.codecogs.com/svg.image?F = \alpha + \beta_{1}Y + \beta_{2}A + \epsilon" class="center-img"/>

 ### where __α__ is a constant and __ε__ is random noise.
 So why do we use the fraction of similar movies per year rather to the, perhaps more intuitive quanity, _similar movies per year_?
 We saw earlier that the number of movies produced each year has increased over time.
-This means we have to work with fractions instead of absolute quantities to capture this effect.
+This means we have to work with fractions instead of absolute quantities to compensate this effect.
 The results from these regression models are found in the table below.

 | **Event**                                         | &alpha; | &beta;<sub>1</sub>              | &beta;<sub>2</sub>            | **Significant coefficients\***                   |